 There are two types of encephalitis:

-Primary encephalitis: when the virus infects the brain.
+Primary encephalitis: when the virus or bacteria infects the brain.

 Secondary encephalitis: when the immune system reacts to an infection elsewhere in the body and starts attacking brain cells.
 Secondary encephalitis normally happens 2 to 3 weeks after the initial infection.